riigess/Riigess/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=riigess.riigess)

-- 🔭 I’m currently working on Arata, Blue-Moon, and Torch-Drive..
-Plus a small hardware engineering project or two.
+- 🔭 I’m currently working on my startup in the Software Engineering space.
+Fetchr (a REST API client, server, and automation tool), [Medialytics.app](https://github.com/medialytics-app), and an unannounced AR application are all exciting to me!
-- 🌱 I’m currently learning about Machine Learning, object detection, and self-driving vehicles.
+- 🌱 I’m currently learning about Java/Kotlin RESTful APIs, iOS App Development, UI/UX design, and starting my own company that's self-funded.
-- 🤔 I’m looking for help with Arata, what do communities wish they had for their Discord Server?
+- 🤔 I’m looking for help with learning more about Natural Language Processing, what communities should I join?
-- 💬 Ask me about a time when I struggled that you are currently pushing yourself to learn.
-I may have been through something similar, or can at least be open about how I would approach the same (or a similar) issue.
+- 💬 Ask me about a time when I was excited to do something new, but knew I had never done something like that before.
+I think we all find creative ways to engage with new-to-you materials. :)
-- 📫 How to reach me: git.riigess@gmail.com
+- 📫 How to reach me: [austin@riigess.com](mailto:austin@riigess.com)
-- 😄 Pronouns: they/them
+- 😄 Pronouns: he/him

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...
 ```python